roe-dl/weewx-snmp/README.md

    the configuration file before you **first** start WeeWX after installing the extension.

-   If you want to add additional variables you have to extend the database schema manually by using the `wee_database` utility.
+   If you want to add additional variables afterwards you have to extend the database schema manually by using the `wee_database` utility.
 This is **not** done automatically.